-7.7 Concerns about a staff member, supply teacher, volunteer or contractor of harm to children, speak to the Head of School or Executive Headteacher as soon as possible.
+If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the Head of School or Executive Headteacher as soon as possible.
 The Head of School will contact the Executive Headteacher as soon as possible.
 The Executive Head and/or Head of School will contact the DSAT People Director for support.